hobbit-project/hobbit-project.github.io/pages/docs/quick_guide.md

 make create-networks
 ```

-1. Now, the optinoal steps described below can be applied if necessary.
+1. At this point, the optional configurations described below can be applied if necessary.
   * The access to benchmarks and systems via [HOBBIT Gitlab credentials](#hobbit-gitlab-credentials) or [local files](enable-local-metadata-files) can be configured.
   * The [ELK stack](#elk-stack-for-log-access) could be configured and started.